Riding Tips for Twisty Roads

 Decreasing radius – Many turns start at one radius and aggressively decrease (get tighter).
 You must be prepared for that.
 Trust your bike and your tires.
 Running wide is not an option, therefore, you must practice throttle discipline and simply countersteer your way through.
 Yes, this means digging-in a bit more but with smooth, even throttle and no aggressive braking, your tires will hold.
 The bike is designed to lean and sometimes, lean far!
 Let the bike do what it is designed to do.

-Do not panic! – This goes with decreasing radius turns especially.
+Don’t panic! – This goes with decreasing radius turns especially.
 Panicking causes brake stabbing and rapid throttle roll-off all of which upsets chassis dynamics and traction.
 You must train yourself to remain calm and in control.
 Experience helps, as does riding within your limits.
-Remember your cushion (above) and this will help keep you off the panic button.
+Remembering your cushion (mentioned earlier) will help keep you off the panic button.

 Road conditions – These vary widely depending on the time of year and weather.
-Rainy, windy days are probably not a good time to shoot the Gap or any highly technical road.
-Wet leaves will consume your traction in a heartbeat as will wet tar snakes.
+Rainy, windy days are probably not a good time to ride any highly technical road.
+Wet leaves and tar snakes will consume your traction in a heartbeat.

 A Few Final Points

-Roads like The Dragon are entirely ridable by anyone on any bike, the variable is the pace or speed.
-That said, it is important to mention etiquette, unwritten “rules” specific to this kind of road.
+Roads like Tail of the Dragon are entirely ridable by anyone on any bike.
+The operational variable is speed.
+That being said, it is important to also mention etiquette, those unwritten “rules” specific to especially twisty roads.

 First, realize that you are likely going to be passed.
-The debate on whether legal or not aside, someone faster will want to overtake you.
+Putting aside whether legal or not, someone faster will want to overtake you.
 Give them space by slowing down, moving over, and waving them by.
-This is a big deal with riders on The Dragon and it goes a long way towards rider fellowship.
+This is a big deal with riders, for example on The Dragon and it goes a long way towards rider fellowship.

-Second, cellular service in many of these mountainous, twisty areas is poor or nonexistent.
+And secondly, cellular service in many of these mountainous, twisty areas is poor or nonexistent.
 Emergency services are thin; an ambulance can take 45 minutes or longer to arrive.
 If riding alone consider carrying an emergency beacon.

 An Informed Rider is a Safer Rider

-This material is not meant to dissuade anyone from riding these glorious twisty roads but rather as a primer for doing so safely.
+This material is not meant to dissuade anyone from riding these glorious twisty roads but rather as a reminder to do so safely.
 The reality is an informed rider is a safer rider.
-And sometimes safety is a rather harsh topic to cover honestly and directly; but not nearly as harsh as sliding across the pavement.
-Embrace the ride and enjoy the flow of experience to enhance and hone your safe riding skills and make every technical road the best experience it can be.
+And sometimes safety is a rather harsh topic to cover honestly and directly; but not nearly as harsh as sliding across pavement.
+Embrace the opportunity to hone your safe riding skills and make every technical road the best experience it can be.

-This article was derived from a piece written by Tom Batchelor and originally published in STAReview Magazine, a publication of the Motorcycle Sport Touring Association and is republished here with permission.
+This article was derived from a piece written by Tom Batchelor and originally published in STAReview Magazine, a publication of the Motorcycle Sport Touring Association and is used with permission.

 Click the Thumbs Up or Thumbs Down button to email your feedback.